-Ref B/fwd Action Lead Officer Implementation by from 2018/19 CDE /E (ref) Continue to develop and involve and the Danson of Danson Discountials has DCC 24 at Marrah 2024 CPF/5 N/A Continue to develop and implement the Recovery and Renewal Plan which has resulted from the police response to the Coronavirus pandemic DCC 31st March 2021 CPF/6 N/A Arising from the 'Achieving Financial Excellence in Policing' self assessment and linked to the Business Transformation Programme develop an action plan to improve financial management and accountability within the Constabulary.
+Ref B/fwd from 2019/20 (ref) Action Lead Officer Implementation by CPF/5 N/A Continue to develop and implement the Recovery and Renewal Plan which has resulted from the police response to the Coronavirus pandemic DCC 31st March 2021 CPF/6 N/A Arising from the 'Achieving Financial Excellence in Policing' self assessment and linked to the Business Transformation Programme develop an action plan to improve financial management and accountability within the Constabulary.
 Joint Chief Finance Officer 31st March 2021 CPF/7 N/A Enhance the Medium Term Financial scenario modelling in light of the potential financial impact of the Covid-19 Pandemic.
-Joint Chief Finance Officer 31st March 2021 www.cumbria.police.uk
+Joint Chief Finance Officer 31st March 2021